Co-creating Health System Innovation with People Who Use Drugs in Central Edmonton

 Zine: Stories of the Street

 One of the key arts-based knowledge mobilization is through the community developed Zine “Stores of the Street”, which includes community members personal stories, pictures of the collage making, and more.
-Special thanks to Veronica “Roni” Varewny for all their work on the Zine project.
+Special thanks to Veronica “Ronnie” Varewny for all their work on the Zine project.